hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 ### Configuring Migration Parameters

 Once you  have created an Azure Function Instance, head to the *Configuration* option to configure migration settings.
-Migration settings include connection strings to your monitored and target containers, monitored container's id and database, target container's id and database, and storage queue name and connection string, **which you have to create before hand**.
+Migration settings include connection strings to your monitored and target containers, monitored container's id and database, target container's id and database, and storage queue name and connection string, **which you have to be create before deploying the migration app and starting the Azure Function Instance**.
 A storage queue is used as a post-mortem storage service in case a document write fails.
 The migration settings are exposed as environment variables and accessed by the migration application during runtime.
 You can learn more about Azure Function Instance configuration [here](https://docs.microsoft.com/en-us/azure/app-service/configure-common).

 ![template](Images/azureFunctionFive.png)

 ### Configurable settings